brucenunk/qmk_firmware/readme.md

 ## Official Website

 [qmk.fm](https://qmk.fm) is the official website of QMK, where you can find links to this page, the documentation, and the keyboards supported by QMK.

+## Building and flashing

+For future me, so that I don't get slammed next time I don't make a change for two years.

+Building is simple, skip `qmk` and use `make keychron/q4/ansi/v2:brucenunk`.

+Flashing is a little more complex but still simple once you know.
+Switch into DFU mode by:

+- Unplugging the keyboard.
+- Press and hold escape.
+- Plug the keyboard back in.

+The keyboard is now in DFU mode and won't respond to key presses.
+It is now ready for flashing:

+`sudo make keychron/q4/ansi/v2:brucenunk:flash`

+You should now be running your latest keymap.